Rogdham/bigxml/docs/src/recipes.md

     ...     yield node.text

     >>> response = requests.get("https://example.com/placeholder.xml", stream=True)
-    >>> parser = Parser(response.iter_content(1 << 14))
+    >>> parser = Parser(response.iter_content(None))

     >>> for item in parser.iter_from(handler):
     ...     print(item)
     This example shows parsing in streaming with Requests.
     It works quite well!

 !!!
-Note "Performance optimizations"
+Note

-    The number passed to `Response.iter_content` is the chunk size, which is the maximum number of bytes that will be obtained at a time.
-This specific value of `1 << 14` is the one used under the hood by _BigXML_'s parsing library.
-Although any size would work, use anything between 1kb and 1Mb for best results.
+    The `None` argument passed to `Response.iter_content` asks to get the data as it is received without buffering into chunks of a specific size.
+This allows to get results as soon as possible.

 ## Dataclasses {: #dataclass }